Thuja plicata: Description

 Thuja plicata is a large to very large tree, ranging up to 45 to 70 m tall and 2.4 to 7 m in trunk diameter, larger than any other species in its genus.
 The trunk swells at the base and has shallow roots.
-The bark is thin, gray-brown and fissured into vertical bands.
+The bark is thin, gray-brown, and fissured into vertical bands.
 Trees growing in the open may have a crown that reaches the ground, whereas trees densely spaced together will exhibit a crown only at the top, where light can reach the leaves.
 As the tree ages, the top is damaged by wind and replaced by inferior branches.
 The species is long-lived; some trees can live well over a thousand years, with the oldest verified aged 1,460.

 The foliage forms flat sprays with scale-like leaves in opposite pairs, with successive pairs at 90 degrees to each other.
-The foliage sprays are green above and green marked with whitish stomatal bands below; they are strongly aromatic, with a scent reminiscent of pineapple when crushed.
-The individual leaves are 1 to 4 mm long and 1 to 2 mm broad on most foliage sprays, but up to 12 mm long on strong-growing lead shoots.
+The foliage sprays are green throughout but marked with whitish stomatal bands below; they emit a strong aroma reminiscent of pineapple when crushed.
+The individual leaves are 1 to 4 mm long and 1 to 2 mm broad on most foliage sprays but up to 12 mm long on strong-growing lead shoots.
 The foliage of individual branchlets turns orange-brown before falling off in autumn.
-Thuja plicata branches and foliage exhibit considerable morphological plasticity in response to light conditions.
-Branches growing in full sunlight produce denser foliage with more overlap, while shaded branches grow more horizontally, with less self-overlap.
+Branches growing in full sunlight produce denser foliage with more overlap, while shaded branches grow more horizontally, with less overlap.

 The cones are slender, 10 to 18 mm long, and 4 to 5 mm broad, with 8 to 12 (rarely 14) thin, overlapping scales.
 They are green to yellow-green, ripening brown in fall about six months after pollination, and open at maturity to shed the seeds.
 The seeds are 4 to 5 mm long and 1 mm broad, with a narrow papery wing down each side.
-The pollen cones are 3 to 4 mm long, red or purple at first, and shed yellow pollen in spring.
+The pollen cones are 3 to 4 mm long, red or purple initially, and shed yellow pollen in spring.